 Masaco de yuca is traditionally eaten in the afternoon at tea time.
 In Eastern Bolivia, especially in Santa Cruz, Bolivians favor salty food to sweet when accompanying their tea or coffee, even in the morning.

-1 pound of pork chicharrón (grilled or roast pork)
+1 pound of pork chicharrón (grilled or roasted pulled pork)

 Salt to taste

 Probably one of the easiest recipes you can make.
-Peel your yucca roots with a knife (or purchase them canned).
+Peel your yucca roots with a knife (or purchase them canned, already peeled).
 Wash and slice them into chunks (it doesn't have to be pretty, this is just to help them cook faster than cooking them whole).
-Boil them for about 30 minutes, or a little longer, until they are completely soft.
+Boil them for about 30 minutes or a little longer, in a deep with plenty of water (enough to cover all the yucca pieces), until they are completely soft.
 Drain and set aside.

-Cut the pork into small pieces.
-Now, normally chicharrón = chunks of pork (some with and some without pork rind (but you have to have some rind, that's the flavor secret) and these are NOT the "Cheetos" type fluffy snackfoody pork rinds you find in a package in the potato chips isle.
+Now, normally chicharrón is fried, grilled or roasted pork.
+We will be using shredding the pork into pieces (some with and some without pork rind) but you have to have some rind, that's the flavor secret.
+Some people call this pulled pork.
+We will NOT be using the "Cheetos" type, deep fried, puffy, crunchy snackfood pork rinds you find in a package in the potato chips isle.

-When you've finished adding the mean, add just a little of the pork fat (about 1-2 tablespoons) to the yucca and meat and knead the mixture with your hands until everything is completely mixed.
+When you've finished adding the pork meat, add just a little of the pork fat (about 1-2 tablespoons) to the yucca and meat and knead the mixture with your hands until everything is completely mixed.
 If necessary add salt to taste.

-If it is too dry, add a little oil, just a little bit at a time.
+If it is too dry, add a little more pork fat, just a little bit at a time.
 The secret is for the masaco not to be or taste at all oily, but not to be at all dry either.
-It should just be smooth.
+The mashed yucca is fairly dry and should absorb most of the pork fat.
+Ultimately, it should just be smooth.

-Scoop the masaco into small cups or bowls.
+You have just made masaco de yuca!
+Scoop the masaco into small cups or bowls and press it down firmly.
 This is just to give it a shape.
 Then turn them over and empty them out onto a small plate and serve.